Professional Window Film

-The most important step in installing your own window film is to start with a professional grade film from the professional window film site Solarfilmco.com and beware of low price imported films from home improvement stores and do-it-yourself sites.
+The most important step in installing your own window film is to start with a professional grade film from a professional window film site like Window Film Warehouse and beware of the low priced imported films from home improvement stores and other do-it-yourself sources.
 Those films will not give you the same ease of installation, durability and guarantees as our quality American made professional grade films.

 STEP 1) CLEANING

 THE GLASS MUST BE AS CLEAN AND DUST FREE AS POSSIBLE!
 You will need a clean spray bottle with a strong pump, some bottles are weak sprayers and some like the ones at a carwash or from a janitor supply have very strong pumps and will propel a greater quantity per pump.
 Fill the bottle with clean water, filtered water is even better.
 Add 1/2 teaspoon of amber colored baby shampoo to 1 quart of water in the spray bottle.
 Baby shampoo is pure soap and only baby shampoo is recommended, DO NOT USE DETERGENT!
 The film is applied to the interior side of the window, so move away any furniture that may be getting in your way.
 Remove all obstructions from the work area, such as window blinds, plants and knick-knacks.
 Decals may be tinted over if desired, otherwise remove